-The exterior of the restaurant it beautiful with large stone pillars covered in crawling vines.
-The interior is a white table cloth dining room with lots of tables, a fireplace and large windows to let in the natural light.
-I had a table right next to the window so we could watch the sun go down and the world go by outside.
+The exterior of the restaurant is beautiful, with massive stone pillars covered in crawling vines.
+The interior is a white table cloth dining room with lots of tables, a fireplace, and large windows to let in the natural light.
+I had a table right next to the window so we could watch the sun go down and the world goes by outside.

-To start, they have house made focaccia that comes out with oil and vinegar.
-The waiter told me that they make 5 loaves a day as they go through it pretty fast.
+To start, they have house-made focaccia that comes out with oil and vinegar.
+The waiter told me that they make five loaves a day as they go through it pretty fast.
 It is an excellent way to start the meal.

-For an appetizer, we ordered the calamari which has a nice light breading, and it comes with shrimp, veggies and calamari.
-The sauce that comes with it is lemon herb aioli, and it pairs well with the fried food.
+For an appetizer, we ordered the calamari, which has a nice light breading, and it comes with shrimp, veggies, and calamari.
+The sauce that comes with it is lemon herb aioli, and it pairs well with fried food.

-The other appetizer we ordered was the mac and cheese with honey cured bacon.
+The other appetizer we ordered was the mac and cheese with honey-cured bacon.
 The mac and cheese is rich and decadent with bread crumbs sprinkled on the top for a nice crunch.
-The bacon has a slight honey flavor and the salty taste goes perfectly with the delicious cheese.
-We had to get it on the side as my wife is a vegetarian but normally it would be mixed in.
+The bacon has a slight honey flavor, and the salty taste goes perfectly with the delicious cheese.
+We had to get it on the side as my wife is a vegetarian, but it usually would be mixed in.

-The scallops come with a moist gnocchi and fantastic seared scallops that are tender with a crispy edge.
+The scallop dish comes with gnocchi and fantastic seared scallops that are tender with a crispy edge.
 The dish is mixed with a brown butter sauce that is decadent (brown butter is always a good choice).
 This was a fantastic dish and one that I highly recommend if you are a scallop fan.

 For dessert, we decided to have the pear crustado, which is a baked pear “pie” with fig ice cream and huckleberry sauce drizzled over the top.
 It was decadent and fantastic, a great dessert to order.

 In a city with excellent food, Hurley’s easily carves itself a place among the others.
-I really enjoyed my time here, the staff, food and atmosphere were top notch.
-My wife and I plan to return next time we are in the area and I would love to hear what you think in the comments.
+I enjoyed my time here, as the staff, food, and atmosphere were top notch.
+My wife and I plan to return next time we are in the area, and I would love to hear what you think in the comments.